Your cart

 Our Testing Experience

-The Comfort Hybrid felt like Twinkle’s baseline statement.
-I dragged the box into our smaller test room, cut the plastic, and watched the mattress rise into a 12-inch profile.
-The cover felt cool to the touch immediately, with a soft knit over firmer foam underneath.
+The Comfort Hybrid is Twinkle’s baseline model.
+I hauled the box into our smaller test room, cut the plastic, and watched it rise to a 12-inch profile.
+The knit cover felt cool right away, with firmer foam underneath.

 Pros & Cons